bbauska/zombiePolitics/README.md

 and consolidates the power ofthe rich along with powerful corporations-current­ ly coded as mammoth financial institutions such as the insurance companies, phar­ maceutical companies, and big banks.
-Moreover, the ability of this previously devalued market-driven system to endlessly come back to life is truly astonishing.
+Moreover, the ability of this previously devalued market-driven system to endlessly come back to life is truly astonishing.</p>

-How can the Dick Armeys of the world be featured in Tb: New York Times as if their ideology and ruthlessness is worthy of a major news story?
+<p>How can the Dick Armeys of the world be featured in Tb: New York Times as if their
+ideology and ruthlessness is worthy of a major news story?
 How is it that an end­ less number of ex and current politicians who are wedded at the hip to corporate interests can be taken seriously as spokespersons for the larger public?